JACマガジン

 On the other hand, the "skills that require a considerable degree of knowledge or experience" in Specified Skilled Worker (i) are the level at which a certain level of work can be performed without special training.

-The transition to Specified Skilled Worker (i) is also possible with a successful completion of Technical Intern Training (ii).
+Specified Skilled Worker (i) can also be migrated to a good Technical Intern Training (ii).

-10 differences between Specified Skills and technical intern training.
-Know the advantages and precautions and consider it
+10 differences between Specified Skills and Technical Intern Training.
+Know the advantages and precautions before considering them.

 Introducing the requirements and methods for obtaining Specified Skilled Worker (ii)

-To obtain Specified Skilled Worker (ii), one must meet two requirements: 1) pass The Specified Skills (ii) Evaluation Exam or the Skill Test Level 1, and 2) gain a certain amount of practical experience as a supervisor or instructor.
+To obtain a Specified Skilled Worker (ii), you must meet two requirements: (1) pass a The Specified Skills (ii) Evaluation Exam or Grade 1 of the National Trade Skill Test & Certification, and (2) gain a certain amount of work experience as a supervisor or leader.

-The exam content and required work experience vary depending on the field.
+The content of the exam and the required work experience vary depending on the field.

-For example, in the construction sector, “foreign nationals with skilled skills” can acquire Specified Skilled Worker (ii) by meeting the following two requirements.
+For example, in the construction field, "foreigners with skilled skills" can obtain a Specified Skilled Worker (ii) by meeting the following two requirements.

 • A certain amount of practical experience as a team leader (practical experience as a team leader who supervises multiple construction technicians while working on a construction site and manages the process)